dev-danilosilva/lambda_py/README.md

 ### The data structure thing:

-- I've implemented a pair by using functions.
+- I've implemented a immutable pair by using functions.

 Example: